Arranging a cremation or burial - what is involved?

 Applying for a cremation

 It is also worth finding out whether the medical referee's fee is included in the crematorium's charges.
-Often it is, but some medical referees will attempt to charge for their services even though they are already being paid by the crematorium.
+Often it is, but some medical referees will attempt to charge directly for their services even though they are already being paid by the crematorium.
 Ask questions and find out exactly what procedure you need to follow (for instance who emails what to whom in what order) to avoid being double charged.
 Sadly this kind of thing is rife within the funeral industry - it always pays to check thoroughly what you are being charged for and by whom.

 Pacemakers & defibrillators